-Notes to Special purpose standalone financial statements for the year ended March 31, 2019 (Amount in INR Millions, unless stated otherwise)
+YO Hospitality Netherlands B.V.Notes to Special purpose standalone financial statements for the year ended March 31, 2020(All amounts are in millions of Indian Rupees, unless stated otherwise)

-Items Measurement basis Share based payments Fair value in accordance with Ind AS 102
+Items Measurement basis Financial assets and liabilities- Refer accounting policy regarding financial instrument) Fair Value Share based payments Fair value in accordance with Ind AS 102

 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
 In estimating the fair value of an asset or a liability, the Company takes into account the characteristics of the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.
-Fair value for measurement and/ or disclosure purposes in these standalone financial summary statements is determined on this basis.
+Fair value for measurement and/ or disclosure purposes in these Standalone financial statements is determined on this basis.